playx-flutter/playx/README.md

           id: 'dark',
           nameBuilder: () => 'Dark',
           theme: ThemeData.dark(),
+          colorScheme:LightColorScheme(),
         ),
         XTheme(
           id: 'light',
           nameBuilder: () => 'Light',
           theme: ThemeData.light(),
+          colorScheme:DarkColorScheme(),
         ),
       ];
 }
 ```

+For more information about how to customize app theme check out `playx_theme`

 3. in `main` method call `PlayX.runPlayX` instead of `runApp`
 It will setup any dependencies in app config, initialize app theme and run the app.